weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

-Note that our pool class is free to access private variables inside Foo because of the fact that it is a nested class.
+Note that our pool class is free to access private variables inside `Foo` because of the fact that it is a nested class.

-Or, if we wanted to avoid the duplication in Foo and Foo.Pool, we could do it this way:
+Or, if we wanted to avoid the duplication in `Foo` and `Foo.Pool`, we could do it this way:

 ```csharp
 public class Foo